santiaghini/seed-counter/README.md

 ```

 ### Debugging
 In some cases, seeds might not be separated properly or some seeds might be left out from the final result.
-If this is the case, you can use the `--thresh` argument for `run.py`.
-As a general guide:
+There are two parameters to make adjustments and fix this.

+`--intensity_thresh`
 - If the seeds are too dim and are not being segmented, try decreasing the threshold (default is `60`).
 - If the seeds are bright and there are other shapes in the image being captured, try incresing the threshold.

+`--radial_thresh`
+- Note: this value usually ranges from `8.0` to `18.0`.
+- This parameter has a direct tradeoff between capturing small seeds and separating those that are together.
+A low value captures small seeds (but doesn't separate very well) and a high value separates well (but leaves out small seeds).
+- If there are seeds that are smaller and are not captured, try setting a low value (e.g. `10.0`).
+- If there most seeds have the same size and there are many seeds that weren't separated properly, try setting a high value (e.g. `16.0`)